-The message domain that includes all messages that have content that cannot be interpreted and subdivided into smaller sections of information.
+The message domain that includes all messages that have content that cannot be interpreted or subdivided into smaller sections of information.
 Messages in this domain are processed by the BLOB parser.
-See also IDoc domain, JMS domain, MRM domain, and XML domain.
+See also IDoc domain, JMS domain, MIME domain, MRM domain, XML domain, and XMLNS domain.